ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 The new firewall rule will be created.
 This may take a few seconds to complete.
 Repeat the process for the other firewall rules, or more if needed in your solution.

-## Connect to the virtual machine using console
+## Connect to the virtual machine using the web console
 {: #vmware-as-a-service-vdc-connect-to-vmconsole}
 {: step}